Animantarx

 The "Living Fortress" Discovered by Radiation

-Animantarx was a nodosaurid ankylosaur that lived in North America during the Early Cretaceous.
-Its name means "living fortress" in Latin, derived from the sturdy armor that covered its back.
-However, the most famous aspect of this dinosaur is its unique discovery method.
+Animantarx is an armored dinosaur (ankylosaur) that lived in North America during the mid-Cretaceous.
+Its name means "living fortress" in Latin.
+However, the most famous reason for this dinosaur is its unique discovery episode.

 Animantarx skull fossil